-Cast in play
+Cast as in a play

-Cast in fishing
+Cast as in fishing

 - There is nothing like the feel of control with a rod and spinning lure, where you feel you can place the bait right in front of the fish you see through the water.
 It is much more difficult to do the same with a fly rod and fly, but also more satisfying.
 It takes the skilled fisherman many hours of practice to learn the art of fly casting.

 - One fishing expert, Jim Holland, spends hours per day in his basement practicing.
 He a lawyer by vocation and a fisherman by avocation.
 He has written a book on happiness.
 One of his ideas in his pursuit of happiness is finding your perfect cast and catching that perfect fish.
 “The muscle memory is absolutely key to learning how to put the fly in the exact location to attract the salmon, tarpon, or steelhead.
 Without practicing daily, catching a fish is pure luck.”

 - Never much of a gambler personally, casting the dice for a good crap game is still exciting.
 The photos of Guy Masterson in Guys and Dolls or scenes as the crap tables in Las Vegas are always accompanied with the pictures of winners and losers in the hurling of dice against the house.

 - Having broken many bones over the years, I have had plenty of casts: foam ones, hard-shelled, soft-shelled, plaster, and plastic.
 I am grateful, when I broke my coccyx (tail bone) in wrestling at Yale, however, that no cast was required.
 I had to sit on an inner tube for my classes.
 And daily constitutionals hurt like the dickens.

 Cast as in poured metal into a mold